 A summary of program requirements is provided below.

-Each student must take courses in the full range of German literature and culture, to be chosen in consultation with the Director of Graduate Studies.
-The following courses are required (exceptions are only possible upon review by the Graduate Committee):
+Each student must take courses in the full range of German literature and culture, to be chosen in consultation with the director of graduate studies.
+The following courses are required (exceptions are only possible upon review by the faculty):

 - German 453 Theories of Literary and Cultural Analysis (3 units)

-- German 456: Introduction to Middle High German Language and Literature (3 units)
+- German 456 History of the German Language (3 units)

 - German 457 Introduction to Linguistics and the Structure of German (3 units)

-- German 5051 Introduction to the Teaching of German (1 unit)
+- German 5051 Introduction to the Teaching of German (1 unit; normally taken during the second semester of the first year of the program)

 - German 5052 Teaching Practicum (1 unit)

-- German 5053 Seminar in Theories of Foreign Language Pedagogy / Theories of Second Language Acquisition (2 units)
+- German 5053 Theory and Practice of Foreign Language Pedagogy (2 units)

 - German 5061 Apprenticeship in the Teaching of Literature and Culture I (1 unit)